Jonathan Frakes: After Star Trek

 Frakes hosted The Paranormal Borderline, a short-lived television series on UPN, which dealt with the paranormal and mysterious happenings and creatures.
 In one episode, Frakes presented an interview of reporter Yolanda Gaskins with veteran astronaut Gordon Cooper, where they discussed the possibility of aliens having visited Earth in the past.
 He hosted seasons 2 through 6 of Beyond Belief: Fact or Fiction, which also dealt with the paranormal world.

-Frakes and Francis appeared together in Lois & Clark: The New Adventures of Superman in the episode "Don't Tug on Superman's Cape" as creepily too-good-to-be-true couple, Tim & Amber Lake.
+Frakes and Francis appeared together in Lois & Clark: The New Adventures of Superman in the episode "Don't Tug on Superman's Cape" as creepily too-good-to-be-true couple, Tim and Amber Lake.
 He narrated the History Channel's That's Impossible.

 In addition to Roswell, Frakes has directed episodes of Leverage, Castle, NCIS: Los Angeles, Burn Notice, Falling Skies and most recently Marvel's Agents of S.H.I.E.L.D., Switched at Birth, Hit the Floor, The Librarians, and The Orville.
 So far, The Librarians has been one of the most positively rated and recommended work of his out of the previous, following the debut film The Librarian and the Quest for the Spear.

 Frakes works with the Workshops, the Waterfall Arts Center, and the Saltwater Film Society, all located in Maine, where he teaches classes on film direction.
 He has also previously taught directing and filmmaking courses at Rockport College, now called Maine Media College.
 He and Francis owned a home furnishings store in Belfast, Maine, called The Cherished Home, which closed in August 2012 due to her being too busy with her acting to spend adequate time at the store.

+In 2026, Frakes with his Star Trek: The Next Generation castmate Brent Spiner, started a podcast, Dropping Names with Brent and Jonny.

 Personal life

-Frakes and actress Debralee Scott met in the early '80s at an exercise class in Los Angeles.
+Frakes and actress Debralee Scott met in the early 1980s at an exercise class in Los Angeles.
 They married after about a year and lived in a 2-bedroom house in Sherman Oaks, California.
+The marriage dissolved by 1986.

 Frakes first met actress Genie Francis on the set of the television soap opera Bare Essence, and again while filming the mini-series North and South.
-They began dating in 1985, became engaged in 1986, and married on May 28, 1988.
+After some encouragement from Kirstie Alley, they began dating in 1985.
+They were engaged in 1986, and got married on May 28, 1988.
 The couple have two children.

 In 2008, they moved from Belfast, Maine, to Beverly Hills, California, and later to Calabasas, California.